 Well, although your newborn sleeps more than half of each day, her sleep will be broken.
 Which means your sleep will be broken, too.
 And that’s why you feel so exhausted.
 (It’s 100% normal.)

 You don’t have to keep track of your newborn’s sleep patterns.
 I only recommend this if you’re concerned about something.
-The Glow Baby App is a favorite among parents for tracking sleep, feeds and lots more!
+The Huckleberry App is a favorite among parents for tracking sleep, feeds and lots more!

 Bedtime